MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 ![Baseline Parameters](../assets/Baseline.png "Choosing baseline build definition and branch")

-- **Include Partially Succeeded Builds:** Uncheck this option, if policy values should only be compared to successful baseline builds.
+- **Include Partially Succeeded Builds:** Uncheck this option if policy values should only be compared to successful baseline builds.
   In most cases, including partially succeeded builds is the best option, so you can use the default setting.

 - **Build Definition:** Select the build definition that should be used to search for the baseline build.
 If you do not set a value,